RedPitaya/Documentation/appsFeatures/examples/genRF-exm2.rst

 Description
 ***********

-This example shows how to generate signal pulses of predefined signal waveforms like sine, triangle, square, ramp up, ramp down or pwm.
-Generated signal can be observed by an Oscilloscope.
+This example shows how to generate signal pulses of predefined signal waveforms like sine, triangle, square, ramp up, ramp down, or pwm.
+A generated signal can be observed by an oscilloscope.

 Required hardware
 *****************